- What is Cloud Computing?

 It is based on a self-service model where users can manage their services like- allotted storage, functionalities, server uptime, etc., making users their own boss.
 The users can monitor their consumption and can select and use the tools and resources they require right away from the cloud portal itself.
 This helps users make better decisions and makes them responsible for their consumption.
 Users can use resources on the basis of their needs and requirements.
 Cloud service providers do not tell users how to manage their services, they only charge them at the end of the billing cycle based on their usage of the services.

 Since users can monitor and control their usage, they can also control the cost factor.
 Cloud service providers do not charge any upfront cost and most of the time they provide some space for free.
-The billing is transparent and entirely based upon their usage of resources.
+The billing is transparent and entirely based on their usage of resources.
 Cloud computing reduces the expenditure of an organization considerably.
-We must also take into consideration other indirect ways in which cloud computing saves us some money like hardware and software set up costs (in the beginning), data maintenance costs, etc. For companies that have just started, cloud computing can save them fortunes by saving them the cost of purchasing physical storage devices and software products.
+We must also take into consideration other indirect ways in which cloud computing saves us some money like hardware and software set-up costs (in the beginning), data maintenance costs, etc. For companies that have just started, cloud computing can save their fortunes by saving them the cost of purchasing physical storage devices and software products.
 They don’t even have to worry about extra costs such as power cost, maintenance, and repair.
 All these extra costs have to be taken care of by the vendors.

 Data security in cloud computing is a major concern among users.
 Cloud service providers store encrypted data of users and provide additional security features such as user authentication and security against breaches and other threats.
 Authentication refers to identifying and confirming the user as an authorized user.
 If the user is not authorized, the access is denied.
 Cloud vendors provide several layers of abstraction to improve the security and speed of accessing data.
 A copy of data is often stored in a separate location to prevent data loss in case of a disaster (such as abrupt power loss, or server damage).
 Besides all these measures, data servers are secured physically as well.
 These servers are generally housed in an isolated location that is well guarded, preventing people from accessing or disrupting them.
 Creating a backup of data in the cloud is also easy.
 All these measures seem to have paid off as there are no reports of a cloud security breach to date.